porsche-design-system/porsche-design-system/packages/marque/README.md

 ## Build

-Optimize marque in multiple resolutions and create a manifest.
+Copy marque in multiple resolutions and create a manifest.

 ```
 yarn build